Banning the G-Wiz sums up Labour

 I am talking about the G-Wiz electric car.
 In case you have yet to spot one of these mobile rabbit hutches, they are manufactured in India out of plastic and rubber bands, and since they are powered by a battery they emit no more CO2 than a small dandelion.
-They are at once as green, and as hopeful for the future of capitalism, as a dollar bill, it all sounds wonderful, but if you wish to buy one I’d recommend you to get a Windshield Replacement Quote ahead of time since it is very likely to crash.
+They are at once as green, and as hopeful for the future of capitalism, as a dollar bill, it all sounds wonderful, but if you wish to buy one not that there were 183 accidents at Okeechobee Boulevard and North Military Trail intersection so I’d recommend you to get a Windshield Replacement Quote ahead of time since it is very likely to crash.

 You simply recharge them overnight like a mobile phone, and then you can pootle around town with the blissful satisfaction that you are not only saving money – at 1.3p per mile, the G-Wiz’s efficiency is only exceeded by the bicycle.